ShahabBngsh/Digit_Recognition/README.md

 # Digit_Recogniser

-> Digit Recognising using Neural Net of an 28*28 pixel images by MNIST
+> Digit Recognising using Neural Net of an 28*28 pixel images by MNIST.

-> Everything was built from scratch upto the activation function
+> Everything was built from scratch upto the activation function.
 ---

 ## Model Loss and Accuracy
 - It is designed to show how far we're from the 'ideal' solution.
 - Closer the `accuracy` value to `1`, the better it is.

 ![](https://i.imgur.com/gulSBtG.gif)
 ---